 Read our full Samsung Q80T QLED TV review.

 The TCL 5 Series Roku TV (75S535) does what TCL does best, delivering a surprisingly great mix of features and performance at an excellent affordable price.
 With the 75-inch model selling for less than $1,000, you get the great color and brightness of QLED, as well as Roku's user-friendly smart TV interface, which puts a huge selection of apps right at your fingertips.

 In addition to the excellent color accuracy and full color gamut offered by the QLED display, it offers top-of-the-line HDR support, with Dolby Vision in addition to basic HDR10 and HLG formats.
-With input lag clocking in at 13.1 milliseconds, it's also one of the best gaming TVs you can buy when you want to game on a giant screen.
+With our testing measuring the input lag at 13.1 milliseconds, it's also one of the best gaming TVs you can buy when you want to game on a giant screen.
 And it's less than half the price of other premium QLED sets, making it one of the best values in smart TVs.

 Read our full TCL 5-Series Roku TV (S535) review.

 The Hisense U7G Android TV is being marketed as a TV built for gaming, and the specs make it easy to see why: The Quantum Dot display boasts good color and sharp images, the panel's 120Hz refresh rate will handle the most demanding game console output, and a pair of HDMI 2.1 ports offer the best connectivity you can get for high-frame rate gaming.
 Easy app sharing with Chromecast is just icing on the cake.